Kaizenpbc/Team22MVPProject/TECHNICAL_DOCUMENTATION.md

 ## System Overview

-OpsCentral is a modern web application for booking product management demos.
+Kovari is a modern web application for booking product management demos.
 It provides a streamlined interface for potential customers to schedule appointments while collecting valuable information about their workflow challenges.

 ### Key Features
 - User authentication and account management